Abdoshe/ausabavalidator/README.txt

-ausabavalidator is a validator for Australian Banker Association (ABA) files.
+ausabavalidator is a validator for Australian Banker Association (ABA) files released under the GPLv3.

 Requires Python 3 and pytest for tests.
 All tests currently pass.